rishabhRsinghvi/fundbase-dapp/README.md

 # fundbase-dapp
-decentralised version similar to crunchbase, where you can fund startups and projects easily, and even raise for your own.
+Decentralised version similar to crunchbase, where you can fund startups and projects easily, and even raise for your own, built on Base chain.
+Building for Base India 2024!